tlakomy/tlakomy-site/content/blog/deconstructing-the-eventbridge-etl-pattern/index.md

 ## The EventBridge ETL

-This blogpost is based on [Deconstructing "The EventBridge ETL" AWS Serverless Architecture Pattern ](https://www.youtube.com/watch?v=8kg5bYsdem4) by [Matt Coulter](https://twitter.com/nideveloper)
+This blogpost is a quick summary of [Deconstructing "The EventBridge ETL" AWS Serverless Architecture Pattern ](https://www.youtube.com/watch?v=8kg5bYsdem4) by [Matt Coulter](https://twitter.com/nideveloper)

-Check out the pattern here: https://github.com/cdk-patterns/serverless/tree/master/the-eventbridge-etl Or clone it by running:
+Check out the pattern here: https://github.com/cdk-patterns/serverless/tree/master/the-eventbridge-etl

+Or clone it by running:

 ```bash